rmaicle/dlang-guide/properties/init.md

 If the property is used with an expression, that expression is evaluated first and the resulting type is used.
 It is an error to use it with any other types.

-{% comment %}
-The language defines the following syntax for using the `init` type property where __source__ is either a type, variable, enumeration or structure.
-{% endcomment %}

-The language defines the following syntax for using the `init` type property:

-    <source>.init

 ##### Types and Variables

 The value of the `init` property is the default initializer for the type.